From San Francisco to Lake Tahoe: 4 Best Ways to Get There

 Take the BART train from San Francisco to the Richmond station, the last stop on the "Richmond line".
 (If you do not choose a "Richmond line" BART train from San Francisco, then you must transfer to a "Richmond line" train at the 19th Street/Oakland station).
-The BART train ride from San Francisco to Richmond takes about 35 minutes.
+A direct BART train ride from San Francisco to Richmond takes about 35 minutes.
 The ride takes a bit longer (around 45 minutes) if you have to change trains at 19th Street/Oakland station.

 Next take the Amtrak train from Richmond to Truckee on the "California Zephyr" train.
 To find the Amtrak train, you must exit the BART train at the Richmond station and walk over to the adjoining Amtrak train station (a few steps away).
 At the Richmond Amtrak station, purchase a ticket for the California Zephyr train to Truckee.
 The train ride from Richmond to Truckee takes 5 hours and 15 minutes.

 One you're in Truckee, you can rely on the Truckee Area Regional Transit bus service.
-This free bus service provides transportation to the main attractions of Lake Tahoe.
+This free bus service provides transportation to the main attractions of North Lake Tahoe.

 4. From San Francisco to Lake Tahoe by Plane